Don Prince

-Prince's Major League audition came after a mediocre 1962 season with the Cubs' Triple-A Salt Lake City Bees affiliate, where he won 10 of 24 decisions and had a high earned run average of 5.31, largely as a starting pitcher.
+Prince's major league audition came after a mediocre 1962 season with the Cubs' Triple-A Salt Lake City Bees affiliate, where he won 10 of 24 decisions and had a high earned run average of 5.31, largely as a starting pitcher.
 In his one MLB game, he pitched in relief in the ninth inning of a 4–1 loss to the New York Mets at the Polo Grounds.
-He issued a base on balls to the first man he faced, Joe Christopher, then hit the next batter, Frank Thomas.
-But Jim Hickman got Prince off the hook by grounding into a 1-6-3 double play and Sammy Drake bounced out to second.
+He walked the first batter he faced, Joe Christopher, then hit the next batter, Frank Thomas.
+But Jim Hickman got Prince off the hook by grounding into a 1-6-3 double play, and Sammy Drake bounced out to second, ending the inning.

-Prince then returned to the minor leagues for the 1963–1964 seasons before retiring from baseball.
+Prince then returned to the minor leagues for the 1963 and 1964 seasons before retiring from baseball.

 In 1996, Prince was convicted in a murder-for-hire plot in the Federal District Court in South Carolina.
 Prince received a 17 1/2-year sentence for attempting to have two people murdered by an undercover police officer he believed to be a hit man.